No reviews

 Your performance

-This Szechuan pepper is the dried, still unripe berry of the Zanthoxylum bungeanum, one of the many species of toothache tree, called prickley ash in English because of the huge spines on the trunk and branches.
-The pepper is called Szechuan pepper after the region where it naturally grows, Szechuan, home to one of the ten classic Chinese cuisines.
+This Sichuan pepper is the dried, unripe berry of the Zanthoxylum bungeanum, one of the many species of toothpine tree, called prickley ash in English, because of the enormous spines on the trunk and branches.
+The pepper is called Szechuan pepper after the region where it naturally grows, Szechuan, home to one of the ten classical Chinese cuisines.

 The name of this pepper is a combination of Dà hóng páo and huā jiāo, which means flower pepper in Szechuan dialect.
-Dà hóng páo hua jiāo means tribute pepper, a reference to the legend of Dà hóng páo (meaning long red cloak) set in the karst mountains of Wuyishan in Fujian, where Dà hóng páo tea, an exclusive oolong, is also picked.
+Dà hóng páo hua jiāo means tribute pepper, a reference to the legend of Dà hóng páo (meaning long red cloak) that takes place in the karst mountains of Wuyishan in Fujian, where Dà hóng páo tea, an exclusive oolong, is also picked.

 The Zanthoxylum is a plant that can grow into a large tree whose bark is covered with coarse, sometimes lignified spines.
-The bark therefore appears to be covered with a row of 'molars', hence perhaps the Dutch name toothache tree.
-In traditional Chinese medicine, the peppers and the root - not surprising given the appearance of the tree - are used to treat toothache.
+The bark therefore appears to be covered with a row of 'molars', hence the Dutch name toothache tree.
+In traditional Chinese medicine, the peppers and the root are used - not surprising given the appearance of the tree - to combat toothache.

-The ripe berry is picked early in the autumn, as soon as the berries burst open and the rather bitter seeds are released.
-The seed pods are traditionally dried in the sun, but better varieties are not (anymore).
-The better quality Szechuan pepper - also this one - contains no or hardly any seeds and no or hardly any stems, and is conditioned dried.
+The ripe berry is picked early in the autumn, as soon as the berries open and the rather bitter seeds are released.
+The seed casings are traditionally dried in the sun, but better varieties are not (anymore).
+The better quality Sichuan pepper - also this one - contains no or hardly any seeds and no or hardly any stems, and is dried under condition.

 There is a clear taste difference between the smaller berry of the Zanthoxylum bungeanum and the Zanthoxylum piperitum, which makes the former very popular with Asian chefs.
-On the Chinese consumer market, but also in other Asian countries (and Europe), the small and often darker berry is the most popular, partly because of the lower price.
-The 'old guard' in China also sticks to the taste of this widely available Szechuan pepper, with a preference for the unripe, green.
+The small and often darker berry is the most sought after on the Chinese consumer market, but also in other Asian countries (and Europe), partly because of its lower price.
+The 'old guard' in China also clings to the taste of this commonly available Sichuan pepper, with a preference for the unripe, green one.

 The unique sharpness experience of sanshol

-Szechuan is known as the sharpest Zanthoxylum Pepper.
-In addition, the Indonesian andaliman - a fairly rare variety - is conveniently forgotten, because this 'batak pepper' is also quite sharp.
+Szechuan is known as the sharpest Zanthoxylum pepper.
+The Indonesian andaliman - a fairly rare variety - is conveniently forgotten, because this 'batak pepper' is also quite sharp.
 By the way, ripened berries are sharper than the unripe ones.

 The Szechuan berry contains